MOVEMENTTOCHANGE

 As part of the definition, the advocates described the process of becoming a Peer Advocate.
 Advocates stated during their training that they initially felt an inability to live their chosen life because of their mental illnesses.
 Their mental illnesses were the things that defined who they were and what they couldn’t be.
 Many of them had been taught that they were their mental illnesses and that they could not escape them.

 They described their past as an extremely different and difficult place.
 Their difficulties were compounded by not being listened to nor understood.
 In the process of seeking help, the advocates described losing their autonomy and being over controlled.
 They told one another that they had been discounted, labeled, stigmatized, dehumanized, and hospitalized.
+The information and education presented during Peer Advocacy Training led people to express a newly found sense of who they were and what they wanted.
+The advocacy training created a feeling of hope, independence and purposefulness.
+They saw themselves as people who could inspire and effect change in themselves and others.

 As the training progressed, they felt counted, delivered, and liberated from their labels of mental illness.
 These people became aware that what were once called symptoms of an illness were real responses to real situations.
 Their eyes were opened to view their own experiences as valued expertise, rather than as horrible symptoms.
 They came to understand how to use their testimony to communicate and empathize with others.
 This is how they became Peer Advocates.